 Translated by Fernando Sdrigotti

 Martín Rejtman is an Argentine writer and filmmaker.
 He was born in 1963 and lives and works in Buenos Aires.
 He has published the collection of short stories Rapado, Literatura y otros cuentos, Velcro y yo, and Tres cuentos.
-His work as a filmmaker has been pivotal to Argentine cinema, authoring classics such as Rapado, Silvia Prieto and Los guantes mágicos.
-He is currently finishing a new feature film, Dos disparos.
+His work as a filmmaker has been pivotal to Argentine cinema, authoring classics such as Rapado, Silvia Prieto, Los guantes mágicos, and Dos disparos.